tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/dependent_variables.rst

 this list is then added to one of the propagator setting functions listed above.

-You can find a full list of dependent variables that can be saved `in our API documentation <https://tudatpy.readthedocs.io/en/latest/dependent_variable.html#functions>`_.
+You can find a full list of dependent variables that can be saved :doc:`in our API documentation <dependent_variable>`.
 Note that **all** dependent variables are provided in SI units (meters, radians, kilograms, seconds since J2000).